Equivariant infinite loop space theory, the space level story: The generalized Segal machine

 To prove (i), write ${\htp}$ to indicate a zigzag of \gen-level equivalences.
-Recall from \myref{Dleveleq} that $\bP$ takes \gen-level equivalences to level $G$-equivalences and $\bU$ takes level $G$-equivalences to \gen-level equivalences, while ${\nu_G}_*$ preserves level $G$-equivalences by \myref{nuequiv2}(iii).
-Therefore, by \myref{nuequiv2}(i), we have the zigzags
+Recall from \autoref{Dleveleq} that $\bP$ takes \gen-level equivalences to level $G$-equivalences and $\bU$ takes level $G$-equivalences to \gen-level equivalences, while $\nu^G_{*}$ preserves level $G$-equivalences by \autoref{nuequiv2}(iii).
+Therefore, by \autoref{nuequiv2}(i), we have the zigzags

 and